 Detailed quantities and instructions in the recipe card below.

 - Chorizo: Well it’s in the name, right?
-You’ll need an uncooked chorizo, though an already cooked version will work.
+You’ll need a cured Spanish chorizo, though an uncooked chorizo will work.
 Don’t feel like chorizo?
-Just swap it for some Italian sausage (mild or spicy is up to you.
+Just swap it for some Italian sausage (mild or spicy is up to you) or even bacon bits.

-- Arborio rice: The traditional rice for risotto is arborio and since arancini are risotto rice balls, this is what we’ll use here too.
-Of course you can use leftover risotto that you may have made the day before and add the chorizo and saffron to it.
+- Arborio rice: The traditional rice for risotto is arborio rice and since arancini are risotto rice balls, this is what we’ll use here too.
+Of course, you can use leftover risotto that you may have made the day before and add the chorizo and saffron to it.

 - Onion and garlic: Classic ingredients for flavouring many dishes, just use a brown onion and fresh garlic is a must.